prophet-on-that/streaming-tutorial/README.md

 [pipes](https://hackage.haskell.org/package/pipes)-like streaming
 abstractions based on *FreeT*, the free monad transformer.
 The work presented here is not new, but simply documents my efforts to understand free monads and their relation to streaming.
-A host of excellent resources on these topics are presented [below](#resources).
+Several excellent resources on these topics are presented [below](#resources).

 ## Recap: the free monad of a functor ##